 Academia is changing and we’re here to help you move to your next stage.
 From online learning & development, to university-run data projects, we’ve got the skills and experience to make it happen.

-Using a human-centred approach to design and drawing on specialists in pedagogical principles, we went back to the drawing board with e-learning to create a powerful yet simple LMS format.
-With the backbone of courses, quizzes and mobile compatibility all in place, we focus our design and development time on customising the additional features that you want for your organisation.
+Using a human-centered approach to design and drawing on specialists in pedagogical principles, we went back to the drawing board with e-learning to create a powerful yet simple learning management system (LMS) format.
+With the backbone of courses, quizzes and mobile compatibility all in place, we focus our design and development time on customizing the additional features that you want for your organization.

 Tools like interactive maps, cleverly constructed filtering, data export, and (of course) robust security and user account systems, play a big role in how we turn spreadsheets and databases into information that non-academics can access, find and understand.

 The University of North Carolina asked us to create a new search function for their website.
 This sounds straightforward until you realize that UNC is made up of 17 separate institutions and understand how much content a single university website holds.
 They have dozens of sites, running on multiple technology platforms, and wanted site visitors to be able to search across all of them at the same time.

 We were happy to take on the challenge and created a site search that seamlessly returns results from multiple sites, allowing users to work with a network of disparate sites built on different technologies as if they were all the same thing.
 The user has no idea of the complexity of the task as it just works - which is what we all want from our online experiences.